ExjobbOA/alz-mgmt-templates/records.md

 * **Robustness:** This bypasses the **BCP183** and **BCP182** errors by using standard Bicep patterns that are supported across all versions.

 ---
+Date: February 21, 2026
+Status: RESOLVED
+System: Azure Landing Zone (ALZ) - Connectivity Hub

+Summary
+During the deployment of network hubs in swedencentral and northeurope, we encountered persistent NotFound errors related to a DDoS Protection Plan (ddos-alz-swedencentral).
+Even after manually deleting the resource and cleaning up Deployment Stacks, Azure continued to look for the resource during every new deployment attempt.

+Actions Taken (Code-level)
+We performed extensive code refactoring to isolate the issue from the Bicep logic:

+Parameter Sanitization: Removed hardcoded name strings from the .bicepparam file to prevent Bicep from constructing resource IDs for resources that were not intended for creation.

+Bicep Logic Hardening: Updated main.bicep using Safe Navigation and Null Coalescing (as discussed in the "above written" conversation).
+We modified the reference to:
+ddosProtectionPlanResourceId: hub.?ddosProtectionPlanResourceId ?? null
+This was done to force Azure to ignore the field instead of attempting to validate an empty or auto-generated string.

+The Final Resolution
+Despite the code-level fixes, the error persisted.
+Further analysis of logs and policy structures led us to the actual root cause, which matches the known bug described here:
+Not having a DDoS Protection Standard plan is causing deployment issues · Issue #3540 · Azure/Azure-Landing-Zones

+The Problem: An Azure Policy with a Modify effect was assigned at the Management Group level.
+This policy was configured to automatically "fix" VNets by injecting a specific DDoS resource ID.
+Since Policy evaluation happens during the deployment process, it was overwriting our Bicep "null" value with the broken ID, resulting in the NotFound error.

+The Fix:

+Identified the specific Policy Assignment in the Azure Portal.

+Disabled Policy Enforcement (set to Disabled).

+Reran the GitHub Actions pipeline, which successfully completed without errors.

+Key Takeaways
+Portal vs. Code: In an ALZ environment, Azure Policies often act as a "higher law" that can override perfectly written IaC.
+If a deployment fails due to a deleted resource, always check Policy Assignments.

+Modify Effects: Policies with Modify or DeployIfNotExists effects can cause "silent" deployment failures by injecting invalid data into the ARM template during runtime.